Getting Through a Financial Emergency

 First, prioritize your budget to provide the essentials for your family.
 Shelter, food and transportation are the first bills that should be paid.
 Secondly, keep health, car and homeowners or renters insurance up to date.
 A sickness, fire or car accident without proper insurance would be devastating to an already strained budget.
 But you can call your insurance provider to see if there are ways you might save some money on premiums by raising your deductible or eliminating add-ons you may be able to live without.

 Find out if there is a food bank in your area if you feel food-insecure.
-Don’t be embarrassed to use a service being provided for just this very reason — an emergency.
-Some utility companies have announced that they will not cut off services during this time.
-Check to see if your particular utility provider is one of these, and if necessary you might delay an electric or gas or water bill.
+Don’t be embarrassed to use a service being provided for just this very reason—an emergency.
+Some utility companies have plans to help out those who are in an emergency situation.
+Check to see if your particular utility provider is one of these and if necessary you might delay an electric or gas or water bill.
 (Those amounts will be due at a later time, however.)

 If you can’t pay ANY bill remember that good communication is key!
 Call the creditor and explain your situation.
 They may be able to help by letting you skip a payment or two (adding those payments on to the balance) or by letting you make a partial payment.
 Be sure to get those agreements in writing so you can refer back to them in the future if needed.